4 in 5 parents in our survey are running on less than six hours of sleep a night. This isn’t a phase. For most families, it’s the baseline.

 Same overall exhaustion, two very different lived experiences.
 Where the divergence is biggest:

-Single parents feel depleted at a 9-point higher rate
+Single parents feel depleted at an 8-point higher rate

 Single parents